no way NYT

 “In a culture where most people have to work constantly (occasionally at multiple jobs) in order to afford basic necessities while one political ideology doubles down on fascism and the other doubles down on neoliberalism and hollow politics of representation, it’s no wonder that young people are depressed.
 There are no opportunities except meaningless drudgery available to many, and those jobs that might have some meaning are not well-remunerated.
 Add climate destabilization, attacks on women, racism, attacks on LGBTQ people, and a nihilistic political culture that operates at the whims of the wealthy and corporations?
 The question becomes: how are young people NOT depressed, living in this world that Reagan and each president following him have built.”

-Goose Bigelow, Fowl Gigolo (the table is the table), Sunday, 19 February 2023 18:40 (two years ago)
+Goose Bigelow, Fowl Gigolo (the table is the table), Sunday, 19 February 2023 18:40 (three years ago)

 Ross Asshat.